 An herbal digestive, the slightly bitter Amaro is a barrel-aged drink served after a meal as a digestive or with coffee.
-It was originally created by monks for medicinal purposes.
+Monks originally created it for medical purposes.
 Now it is made and consumed all over Italy.
 It’s made with the owner’s own blend of herbs, spices, and fruits, so each manufacturer puts its own spin on the recipe.
-The best-known brand is Fernet Branca, commercial and widely available.
+The best-known brand is Fernet Branca, commercial, and widely available.
 Amaro Braulio is an interesting brand from the wine-producing region of Valtellina in northern Lombardy.

 If you loved black licorice as a kid, you’ll adore the cordial-like Anisette, an easy-to-drink liquor made with anis.
 It is sweeter than its cousin Sambuca and is usually served with cold water to dilute it.
 Anis has medicinal qualities and helps coughs and sore throats.

 An exuberantly bright red bitter that is most commonly served as an aperitif with tonic or as part of the Negroni cocktail.
-It can also be served on ice on its own, or as part of a white wine spritz.
-The history of the Campari brand began in Piedmont in the late 1800s and today export to almost 200 countries!
+It can also be served on ice on its own or as part of a white wine spritz.
+The Campari brand history began in Piedmont in the late 1800s and today export to almost 200 countries!
 There are 60 ingredients in Campari, including orange peel, bergamot, rhubarb, ginseng, and herbs.
 Campari is also used to spike orange sorbet, benissimo.

-Everyone knows James Bond’s favorite cocktail, shaken not stirred.
+Everyone knows James Bond’s favorite cocktail, shaken, not stirred.
 Apart from the gin/vodka vermouth cocktail of the same namesake, Martini is one of the biggest brands in Italy.
-It is the original Vermouth, available in many styles including rosso (red, sweet), bianco (white, sweet), and extra dry (white).
-The Martini company is known for its ultra stylish black and white advertising and George Clooney starts in their brilliant latest ad.
+It is the original Vermouth, available in many styles, including rosso (red, sweet), bianco (white, sweet), and extra dry (white).
+The Martini company is known for its ultra-stylish black and white advertising, and George Clooney stars in one of their most memorial ads.
 The fascinating Martini museum is located in the original historic cellars in Pessione, Piedmont.

 Cousin to Anisette, Sambuca is made by distilling Star Anise.
-Famous brands of Sambuca include Molinari (available virtually everywhere) Sambuca di Amore, Sambuca Dei Cesari, and Sambuca Ramazzotti.
+Sambuca’s famous brands include Molinari (available virtually everywhere), Sambuca di Amore, Sambuca Dei Cesari, and Sambuca Ramazzotti.
 There is a Black Sambuca, but the white Sambuca is most common.
 The most popular way it is served is with coffee beans and flaming (it arrives at the table on fire).
 A fun and effective digestif!